Prof. Charles Nicholas

 Office hours: MW 2-3pm,

-but check this site because my schedule may change week to week
+but check this site because my schedule may change from week to week

 Wednesday, 7-9:25pm, beginning August 30, 2017.